aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/gradientstyle/_index.md

 public class GradientStyle
 ```

-A utility class providing constants.
 Specifies the style for a gradient fill.
 ## Fields

 | Field | Description |